rajatgirotra/study/clocks/7_README.txt

 ========

 Modern CPU's now provide an instruction called "rdtscp" will reads the CPUID and the TSC together.
-So it has this pseudo property of serializing by making sure that all instruction before it are executed.
+So it has this pseudo property of serializing by making sure that all instruction BEFORE it are executed.
 Therefore we have a new solution

-READ_TSC_BEFORE_USING_RDTSCP
+“The RDTSCP instruction waits until all previous instructions have been executed before reading the counter.
+However, subsequent instructions may begin execution before the read operation is performed.”

+CPUID #serialize
+READ_TSC_BEFORE_USING_RDTSC # read tsc using rdtsc not rdtscp
     BENCHMARK_CODE
 READ_TSC_AFTER_USING_RDTSCP
     OTHER_CODE